Vishvanath-Patil/Kubernetes/Git.md

-GIT
+# Repositories:
-# Repositories: Repositories in GIT contains a collection of files of various versions of a project.
+Repositories in GIT contains a collection of files of various versions of a project.

 ## 1. Is GIT a centralised or distributed version control s/m  (VCS) ? what is the diff
 ans:  distributed